george-probably/probably.blog/Weblog/Posts/2023/02/01 - Samsung Unpacked Impressions.md

 ## Samsung Galaxy Unpacked Impressions

+Samsung has announced their challengers for 2023, the S23 Series (oh wait, is that why they're called that?) is here, and the question is: Will Samsung keep the ball rolling on what has been a very popular S22 series?
+It has been a launch with fairly few changes, but that may be what the public actually prefers.
+Unless you're in Europe, in which case there is one **MASSIVE** change we need to talk about.
+Oh, and there are laptops too!
+I'm sure someone will buy one of those...

 ## ~~S22~~ S23 Ultra
 ![A picture of the Samsung Galaxy S23 Ultra](https://raw.githubusercontent.com/george-probably/chachanidze.com/main/Images/Samsung%20Galaxy%20Unpacked%20Early%202023/S23Ultra.webp)<div class="caption">A picture of the S23 Ultra <a href="https://www.samsungmobilepress.com/media-assets/galaxy-s23-ultra" target="_blank">from Samsung</a>.</div>